hamk-uas/logistics_sim/README.md

 This work is licensed under the MIT license and is distributed without any warranty.

-The following folders have their separate copyright:
+The source code in the following folders have a separate copyright.
-* /nlohmann
+* `/nlohmann` MIT license, see: https://github.com/nlohmann/json
-* /simcpp
+* `/simcpp` MIT license, see: https://github.com/luteberget/simcpp